'Dreamers' disappointed that Congress deferred DACA deal

 Republican U.S. President Donald Trump was expected to sign the legislation, putting government workers who were furloughed back to work.

-Last year, Trump ordered an end by March to protections provided to the estimated 700,000 Dreamers under the 2012 Deferred Action for Childhood Arrivals programme, or DACA, programme, an executive order put in place by former Democratic President Barack Obama.
+Last year, Trump ordered an end by March to protections provided to the estimated 700,000 Dreamers under the 2012 Deferred Action for Childhood Arrivals program, or DACA, program, an executive order put in place by former Democratic President Barack Obama.

 After news of the spending bill, some Dreamers and their supporters briefly blocked the entrance to Disneyland in California.
 Marches and civil disobedience were planned in Los Angeles, San Diego, Washington and elsewhere.

 Democratic lawmakers had initially vowed to oppose any bill to fund the government without an agreement to restore the DACA protections.
-But Republicans refused to budge, instead tying the spending bill to a programme favoured by Democrats that provides healthcare to poor and working-class children.
+But Republicans refused to budge, instead tying the spending bill to a program favored by Democrats that provides healthcare to poor and working-class children.

 “Our members, including my brother Jonathan, are in greater danger today because of the cowardice of U.S. Senators,” activist Cristina Jimenez, executive director of group United We Dream said in an emailed statement.